joshua-holmes/joshua-holmes/README.md

 # Hi I'm Josh! 👋

 I am a highly motivated Software Engineer focused on delivering scalable, reliable software.
-I am passionate about learning how things work and solving problems.
-Currently, I design, build, and deploy APIs and microservices in an agile development environment.
-I have expertise in programming languages such as Python, JavaScript/TypeScript, Rust, and C. Additionally, I have a solid understanding of the GNU/Linux environment, including strong Bash scripting skills.
+I am passionate about learning new things!
+Currently, I design, build, and deploy APIs and microservices at a mid-sized tech company in an agile development environment.
+I have expertise in programming languages such as Python, JavaScript/TypeScript, Rust, and C/C++.
+I also have a solid understanding of the GNU/Linux environment, including strong Bash scripting skills.
 I am a dedicated team player with technical depth and a drive to deliver exceptional end products for clients.

-Particularly, I am passionate about memory management, performant code, and Linux.
-When I'm not building a useful software tool for the world, I enjoy practicing algorithmic problem-solving, customizing my Linux machine, and gaming.
+Lately, I have started contributing to open source projects that I am passionate about.
+So far, this includes Godot (game engine), Firefox, and Rust-Embedded/Discovery.
+These are projects that I believe are useful to the world and want to see succeed, so I help them succeed by contributing code!

 ## Trophies
 <p align="left">